-The financial crisis which erupted in 2007 has fragmented the GC repo market in eurozone government bonds by causing investors to differentiate between the credit of issuers in core and peripheral eurozone countries.
+In the eurozone, the financial crisis which erupted in 2007 has fragmented the GC repo market in government bonds by causing investors to differentiate between the credit of issuers in core and peripheral eurozone countries.
 There is consequently a German GC market, a French GC market and so on, but there is no longer a eurozone GC market, except for one-day repos, where credit risk is minimal.

-It is possible to create 'GC baskets' for the purposes of trading.
-A GC basket is a list of security issues prescribed by an automatic repo trading system (ATS) or a central clearing counterparty (CCP) which users of those systems are able to trade.
-Trading a GC basket means users accept that, when they are (net) buyers, the (net) sellers have the right to deliver any of the issues in the GC basket.
-This allows negotiations between users to be restricted to amount, term and price, which simplifies and speeds up trading.
-In 'GC financing' or 'GC pooling' systems, the GC basket is defined by a CCP and the selection of issues for delivery is automated.
-Where a GC basket is defined by an ATS, sellers select the issues for delivery.
+It is possible to create 'GC baskets' for the purposes of facilitating trading.
+A GC basket is a list of security issues prescribed by an automatic repo trading system (ATS) or a central clearing counterparty (CCP) which users of those systems are able to trade with each other.
+Trading a GC basket means that users have to accept that, when they are (net) buyers, the (net) sellers have the right to deliver any of the issues in the GC basket.
+This allows negotiations between users to be restricted to term, amount and price, which simplifies and speeds up trading.
+In 'GC financing' or 'GC pooling' systems, the GC basket is defined by a CCP and the selection of security issues for delivery is automated and managed by a tri-party repo agent, which is given delivery instructions by the CCP.
+Where a GC basket is defined by an ATS, sellers decide which issues they deliver.